back-seat-driver

 2. Critiquing the driver’s decisions

 Ever had someone advising you that you are driving too close to someone or maybe that you shouldn’t have parked in that spot?
 One of the most infuriating things a backseat driver can do is critique your driving ability or decisions.
-It could make no difference how safely you drive or even how much experience you have, some people will always believe they are the world’s greatest driver and that you absolutely must have some of their guidance.
+It could make no difference how safely you drive or even how much experience you have, some people will always believe they are the world’s greatest driver and that you need some of their guidance.

 3. Dramatically expressing anxiety